Titanic: Wreck

 Both sections struck the seabed at considerable speed, causing the bow to crumple and the stern to collapse entirely.
 The bow is by far the more intact section and still contains some surprisingly intact interiors.
 In contrast, the stern is completely wrecked; its decks have pancaked down on top of each other and much of the hull plating was torn off and lies scattered across the sea floor.
 The much greater level of damage to the stern is probably due to structural damage incurred during the sinking.
 Thus weakened, the remainder of the stern was flattened by the impact with the sea bed.

 The two sections are surrounded by a debris field measuring approximately 5 × 3 mi.
-It contains hundreds of thousands of items, such as pieces of the ship, furniture, dinnerware and personal items, which fell from the ship as she sank or were ejected when the bow and stern impacted on the sea floor.
+It contains hundreds of thousands of items, such as pieces of the ship, furniture, dinnerware and personal items, which fell from the ship while sinking or ejected when the bow and stern impacted on the sea floor.
 The debris field was also the last resting place of a number of Titanic's victims.
 Most of the bodies and clothes were consumed by sea creatures and bacteria, leaving pairs of shoes and boots—which have proved to be inedible—as the only sign that bodies once lay there.

 Since its initial discovery, the wreck of Titanic has been revisited on numerous occasions by explorers, scientists, filmmakers, tourists and salvagers, who have recovered thousands of items from the debris field for conservation and public display.
 The ship's condition has deteriorated significantly over the years, particularly from accidental damage by submersibles but mostly because of an accelerating rate of growth of iron-eating bacteria on the hull.
 In 2006, it was estimated that within 50 years the hull and structure of Titanic would eventually collapse entirely, leaving only the more durable interior fittings of the ship intermingled with a pile of rust on the sea floor.

 Many artefacts from Titanic have been recovered from the seabed by RMS Titanic Inc., which exhibits them in touring exhibitions around the world and in a permanent exhibition at the Luxor Las Vegas hotel and casino in Las Vegas, Nevada.
 A number of other museums exhibit artefacts either donated by survivors or retrieved from the floating bodies of victims of the disaster.